broeneatsdinner/broeneatsdinner/README.md

 Security-minded systems operator and tool builder focused on offensive security, AI security, Linux and macOS systems, and practical automation.

+Drop me into any system and I will determine where everything is, how it works, what matters, what is risky, and where things should live so the team does not get lost.

 [LinkedIn](https://www.linkedin.com/in/broen)

 ---